Bernar Venet: Recent years

 Venet’s work has become known internationally, with sculptures exhibited in Belgium, America, Japan, Austria, Switzerland, Germany, Canada and more recently New Zealand.
 In 2005, Venet received the title of Chevalier de La Legion d’Honneur, France’s highest honour.

-In 2012, Venet was commissioned by Alan Gibbs, an art collector based in New Zealand; His newest and largest sculpture stands in the Gibbs Farm sculpture park.

-In 2012, luxury car maker Bugatti invited Venet to create a one-off artwork to be applied to a Veyron Grand Sport.
+In 2012, Venet was commissioned by Alan Gibbs, an art collector based in New Zealand.
+His newest and largest sculpture stands in the Gibbs Farm sculpture park.
+That same year, the luxury car maker Bugatti invited Venet to create a one-off artwork to be applied to a Veyron Grand Sport.
 The finished work, described as "the fastest artwork ever", was revealed at the Rubell Family Collection in Miami during Art Basel Miami Beach.

+Venet has also had a major presence in Asia in collaboration with de Sarthe.
+In 2012, the artist had a major exhibition of public art in Hong Kong in collaboration with the gallery, showing 7 large-scale steel sculptures in the piazzas adjacent to the Hong Kong Cultural Centre and Hong Kong Museum of Art.
+In 2019, de Sarthe and Sotheby's co-organized a live performance by Venet to benefit amfAR.
+In 2024, a major restrospective exhibition was hosted for the artist at the Phoenix Center in Beijing, curated by Jonas Stampe and Xiao Ge, in partnership with de Sarthe and the artist's studio.

 In 2016, Venet was awarded the International Sculpture Center's Lifetime Achievement in Contemporary Sculpture Award.

-Venet was represented by BlainSouthern from 2016 until the gallery went into administration in early 2020.
+Venet was represented by Blain Southern from 2016 until the gallery went into administration in early 2020.
 In November 2020, it was announced that Venet had joined the roster of Waddington Custot in London.
-In 2021 he joined KÖNIG GALERIE and exhibited at the Ceysson & Bénétière Gallery in Paris.
+In 2022, in his first exhibition with Waddington Custot, Hypotheses, Venet presented a new collection of his large-scale Angles series, alongside drawings and smaller sculptures.
+In 2021 he joined König Galerie and exhibited at the Ceysson & Bénétière Gallery in Paris.